MURDER IN THE CATHEDRAL

 THOMAS BECKET IN MURDER IN THE CATHEDRAL

 Very soon the King realized his mistake.
 Becket, the worldly chancellor became Becket, an ascetic monk and a spiritual leader.
 As a result Henry II became annoyed with Becket and a series of minor disputes took place between them.
 These disputes ultimately lead to a major quarrel and a murder in the cathedral of Canterbury.
-Thomas Becket was assassinated by four knights at the altar of the cathedral.
+Thomas Becket, the spiritual leader was assassinated by four knights at the altar of the cathedral.

 THEME OF MURDER IN THE CATHEDRAL